 If you’re a vintage shirt collector, you can often use the stitch type to verify authenticity.
 Keep in mind that if someone is creating a forgery, they will use a blank that has single stitching.
 This can make things confusing, and you can’t always know if a single stitch T-shirt is a true vintage tee.

 With that said, you can use stitching as one tool to ascertain whether or not a T-shirt is a genuine vintage tee.
-If you are looking for a vintage fashion tee that claims to be an authentic 1980s shirt, double stitching can sometimes reveal a fake.
+If you are looking for a vintage fashion tee that claims to be an authentic 1980s shirt (if you do have 80s vintage shirts, frame these tees), double stitching can sometimes reveal a fake.
 There’s not a hard and fast rule because there are exceptions.

 Trying to apply that same rule to 1990s T-shirts is an unreliable way to authenticate vintage tees.
 Essentially, from the year 2000 onward, single-stitch pieces have nearly no relevance.